Floral Design Framework: 6 Principles

 - Red is dynamic and exuberant.

-After choosing the color theme of your arrangement, you need to determine your Artistic Concept.
-The goal is to make sure the arrangement fits its intended space, such as your bedroom, office desk, etc. Key things to consider:
+After choosing the color theme of your arrangement with our floral design classes online, you need to determine your Artistic Concept.
+The goal or our virtual floral design class is to make sure the arrangement fits its intended space, such as your bedroom, office desk, etc. Key things to consider:

 - For one-sided arrangements meant to be placed against a wall or in a cabinet, add the tallest flowers to the back of the arrangement, so the Thrillers are not blocked.